 The Organ Pipes track is relatively flat, requiring minimal effort.
 The reward though is significant, with good views across the scree slopes towards Hobart and the Derwent River.

-When we last walked this trail it was early summer and the native wild flowers were in full bloom.
+When we last walked this trail it was early summer, the birds were singing and the native wild flowers were in full bloom.

 While walking this section, the towering cliffs to your right will slowly start to emerge.
 Those with a keen eye might see the start of the unadvertised ‘red dot’ trail that shoots right up the mountain face to the summit.
 We haven’t tried it, but apparently it will give you a killer thigh workout!